Efrennnn/Efrennnn/README.md

 ---

 **📌About** <br>
-Hello my name is Efren and i'm a student at Binus University Bandung in faculty of Computer Science.
+Hello my name is Efren and i'm a student at Binus University Bandung in faculty of Computer Science, and currently studying Game and Techonology in Binus Kemanggisan.
 I really like to learn new things especially surrounding the topic of Games, Especially Game development.

 <br>

 **🎮 Skill** <br>